 eMoflon::IBeX is an incremental interpreter for graph patterns and graph transformation rules (for unidirectional model transformation), and for Triple Graph Grammars (TGGs) for bidirectional model transformation.

 eMoflon::IBeX uses an incremental graph pattern matcher meaning that it can be used for reactive programming and trades memory for almost constant response time to model changes.
-Due to recent improvements to our incremental graph pattern matching tools, eMoflon::IBeX became just as scalable as eMoflon::TIE, it is very flexible, and already offers many more model management operations than has ever been possible in the same tool.
+Due to recent improvements to our incremental graph pattern matching tools, eMoflon::IBeX became just as scalable as eMoflon::TIE was.
+Additionally, eMoflon::IBeX it is very flexible, and already offers many more model management operations than has ever been possible in the same tool.

 Some of the tasks we already support and can automatically derive from a single TGG include: model generation, consistency checking, link creation, incremental model synchronisation, and soon much more.
-Making eMoflon::IBeX as efficient as possible is a current research challenge.
+Making eMoflon::IBeX even more efficient is a current research challenge and an ongoing effort.

 If you have any problems or questions use our eMoflon::IBeX issue tracker.